About This Blog

 Some educational institutions have recently added service to their curricula.
 Temasek Polytechnic, one of our clients in Singapore, offers students classes on uplifting service to give their graduates a leg up in a service-oriented world, teaching them how to apply service principles in every situation and throughout their careers.
 Imagine two recent graduates approaching you for a job – one has a degree, but the other has the same degree but also understands what service means, to customers and to colleagues, and knows what actions to take that will create value for both.

 The Definition of Service

 That’s my definition of service: taking action to create value for someone else.
 And with that definition, there’s an even bigger picture for us to see when it comes to learning about service.
 Are we missing something important by focusing only on delighting customers?
 Should children learn to serve in grammar school—helping classmates, keeping bullies at bay, showing respect for their parents and their teachers?
 Would teachers benefit from being better educated in service, embracing their vital role in preparing young people for a world filled with service?
 Husbands, wives, neighbors, and friends?
 Aren’t we all in service relationships with each other?

 The point is, no matter what you do or what position you hold in life, in the office, or in your community—the actions you take are providing service to someone else.
 In some way, shape, or form, it’s your job and your organization’s mission to create, increase, or add value to someone else.
 And if we’re all going to be in service, shouldn’t we strive to be good at it?
 Here’s how:

 Four Steps to Uplifting Your Service

-1. Study.
-Read all you can about service.
-Learn the fundamental principles that rule the world of service in every interaction.
+Read all you can about service and learn the fundamental principles that rule the world of service in every interaction.